SoftUni-Internal/interactive-content/EN/01-Exam/06-Problem-06.md

 Write a program that tracks your team's performance at a Christmas charity tournament.

-Every day, until the "**Finish**" command you will receive **different type of game names**.
+For each day of the tournament you will receive **different types of game names**, until the "**Finish**" command is received.

 By **winning** each game, you win **20 euro** for charity.

-You need to **calculate how much money** you earned at the end of the day.
+You need to **calculate how much money** you earned at the end of each day.

-**If you have more games won than lost** - you are the winner of the day and your money gets **increased by 10%**.
+**If you have won more games than you have lost** - you are the winner of the day and your prize gets **an increase of 10%**.

-At the end of the tournament, if you have been a winner on most days, you win the tournament and **increase all winnings by 20%**.
+At the end of the tournament, if you have won on most days, you win the tournament and **increase the total money by 20%**.

-**You will never have an equal number of won and lost games**.
+**There will not be a case in which the number of won and lost games are equal**.

 ## Input